Time to go French? Why eating at your desk is bad for you?

 And those are just the impacts of sitting for too long.
 Breaks at work are about more than getting people out of their seats.
 We know people can only focus for so long before it leads to diminishing returns.
 Breaks help to mitigate job stress, enabling your people to stay engaged for longer.

 Without breaks, your people become far more susceptible to burnout.
 Burned out employees are totally disengaged, and much more likely to leave the business.
-Some may get drummed out of your sector altogether.
+Some may leave the sector altogether.
 And in especially severe cases, people need counselling or other therapies to overcome burnout.

 It's impossible to oversell the importance of breaks at work.
 As a manager, you have an obligation to make sure your people aren't burning themselves out.
 It's not enough just to pay casual lip-service to the idea of self-care.

-One reason employees are reluctant to take breaks is because they're worried that you'll view them as less committed or capable.
+One reason employees are reluctant to take breaks is fear of being labelled less committed or capable.
 Remember that Tork survey from earlier?

 It showed that almost 20% of North American workers worried their boss would view them as less hardworking if they took a break.
 And these fears aren't baseless, as more than a fifth of North American bosses believe exactly that.
 It's not easy to push back against this sort of mentality, so you have to put the work in.